 What you can do

-Treatment for high blood pressure varies depending on your numbers, family history and other factors, such as whether you’ve had a heart attack or stroke, or whether you suffer from diabetes or kidney disease.
+Treatment varies depending on your numbers, family history and other factors, such as whether you’ve had a heart attack or stroke, or whether you suffer from diabetes or kidney disease.

 But everyone with elevated readings can benefit from lifestyle changes, such as eating a healthy diet, exercising regularly, reducing alcohol and quitting smoking.